carlosChanpio70/Starbase_YOLOL/Scanner/Scanner_4_Ores/README.md

     Change in the button the variable "ButtonState" to "Scanbutton"\
     Change in the text panels the variables\
         "PanelValue" to "Scanner" and "Scanner_Addon\
+    For when using the Timer version also do:\
-    Change in the progress bar the variable "PanelValue" to ":Scanner_Delay"
+        Change in the progress bar the variable "PanelValue" to "Scanner_Delay"